ripaclub/sphinxsearch/README.md

 This Library aims to provide:

- - A SphinxQL query builder based upon [Zend\Db\Sql](http://framework.zend.com/manual/2.2/en/modules/zend.db.sql.html)
+ - A `SphinxQL` query builder based upon [Zend\Db\Sql](http://framework.zend.com/manual/2.2/en/modules/zend.db.sql.html)
- - A simple Search class
+ - A simple `Search` class
- - An Indexer class to work with RT Indexes
+ - An `Indexer` class to work with RT Indexes
- - Factories for SphinxQL connection via [Zend\Db\Adapter](http://framework.zend.com/manual/2.2/en/modules/zend.db.adapter.html)
+ - Factories for `SphinxQL` connection through [Zend\Db\Adapter](http://framework.zend.com/manual/2.2/en/modules/zend.db.adapter.html)

-NOTE: this library doesn't not use SphinxClient php extension.
-Everything available via the SphinxAPI is also available via SphinxQL but not vice versa; for instance, writes into RT indexes are only available via SphinxQL.
+NOTE: this library doesn't not use `SphinxClient` PHP extension.
+Everything available via the Sphinx API is also available via `SphinxQL` but not vice versa; for instance, writing to RT indexes is only available via `SphinxQL`.

 Installation
 ---